qke/qke.github.io/03_research.md

 * Evolution of science
 * [*It's in the syllabus*](https://thesyllabus.io/)

 There are openings (postdocs and research assistants) for these projects.
-Candidates with excellent system building capabilities are especially welcome to apply.
+Candidates who have excellent system building capabilities and love to build things from scratch are especially welcome to apply.